-Our retreat will be on the theme of Satthipathana generously led by our guest, Dhammarati, from Adhisthana.
+Our retreat this year was on the theme of Satthipathana generously led by our guest, Dhammarati, from Adhisthana.

 Dhammarati has been involved in Triratna since his first visit to Glasgow Buddhist Centre in 1973, and he was Ordained by Bhante in the Summer of 1976.
 He was chair of London Buddhist Centre from 1985 till 1992, when he returned to his training as a graphic designer to design Dharma Life magazine, a series of annual reports for Karuna Trust, and the cover designs for Windhorse books of that period.
 He became a public preceptor in 2003, and was chair of the Preceptors’ College from 2005 – 15.

 Since 2015 he has been convenor of Triratna’s International Council, which he has recently left to become a full time member of Adhisthana’s new Dharma Teaching

 Here is Dhammarati at our Sangha night last August.

 If you are appreciated the retreat and are able, please donate